-Please join us on Saturday, July 14th, 2018 at David Rodgers Park on Queen Anne Hill in Seattle for a day of laid back fun, silly games, and good peasant food!
+Please join us this July at David Rodgers Park on Queen Anne Hill in Seattle for our traditional day of laid back fun, silly games, and good peasant food!
+Date and time TBD.

 No responsibilities, no meetings, no court, no setup, no packing — just mucking about in the grass on a beautiful day & having a great time!

 This is a great event for newcomers – so bring your friends.

 Come join the ancient rivalry between Borton on Water (Mud!
 Mud!
 Mud!) and Sodbury (Dirt!
 Dirt!
 Dirt!), our two peasant villages, as they once again compete to show their worth.
 Rally with your fellow villagers to settle the border dispute and set the boundary stone to benefit your village.